 Well-known for his commitment to library media program evaluation, Loertscher's book We Boost Achievement!
 Evidence-Based Practice for School Library Media Specialists contains useful information and resources on topic topic.

-School Library Journal; 49(6), 3.
+School Library Journal, June 2003.
 The authors recommend that you base

 the success of your library media program on three sources of information.